coimbrastudios/framework/Documentation~/ScriptableSettings.md

 1. Inherit from [ScriptableSettings].
 2. Add you data fields (usually private fields with public getters).
 3. Add either [CreateAssetMenuAttribute], [PreferencesAttribute], or [ProjectSettingsAttribute].
-4. Configure it in the editor.
-5. (Optional) If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.
+4. (Optional) If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.
+5. (Optional) Add the [ScriptableSettingsProviderAttribute] to change from the default [FindAnywhereScriptableSettingsProvider] to either [LoadOrCreateScriptableSettingsProvider] or a custom one by implementing the [IScriptableSettingsProvider].

+[FindAnywhereScriptableSettingsProvider]:<../Coimbra/ScriptableSettingsProviders/FindAnywhereScriptableSettingsProvider.cs>

+[IScriptableSettingsProvider]:<../Coimbra/IScriptableSettingsProvider.cs>

+[LoadOrCreateScriptableSettingsProvider]:<../Coimbra/ScriptableSettingsProviders/LoadOrCreateScriptableSettingsProvider.cs>

 [PreferencesAttribute]:<../Coimbra/PreferencesAttribute.cs>

 [ProjectSettingsAttribute]:<../Coimbra/ProjectSettingsAttribute.cs>

 [ScriptableSettings]:<../Coimbra/ScriptableSettings.cs>

+[ScriptableSettingsProviderAttribute]:<../Coimbra/ScriptableSettingsProviderAttribute.cs>

 [CreateAssetMenuAttribute]:<https://docs.unity3d.com/ScriptReference/CreateAssetMenuAttribute.html>